Atrate/qubes-window-boost/README.md

 ## Limitations

-1. The script only supports the `i3` window manager
+1. The script only supports the `i3` window manager.
+2. If you have more specific pins defined for a VM (such as "vCPU 1 to CPUs 2, 3 and 4, vCPU 2 to CPUs 4, 6, 7), the script will probably not work well.
+3. `dom0` does not get its pinnings modified.
+This is by design, but a commandline switch to change that behavior could be implemented.

-PRs to get XFCE/KDE compatibility are welcome :).
+PRs to fix those issues are welcome :).

 ## License
 This project is licensed under the [AGPL-3.0-or-later](https://www.gnu.org/licenses/agpl-3.0.html).